There is a video clip (a bit outdated, mostly ok - based on an earlier OS version) in the end of this article covering phase 1-3.

 - Tap on '"Accept" near the top right corner to make your device download the required settings automatically in case your service provider supports autodiscover.
 You can then skip to Step 2.

-- If you know already that your service provider does not support autodiscover, then tap “More” (see the picture on the right above) and carry on to Step 2.
+- If you know already that your service provider does not support autodiscover, then tap “More” (see the pictures above) and carry on to Step 2.

-- If you tried the automatic lookup but it failed failed, then fill in the missing (or incorrect) items (shown in red font) in Step 2.
+- If you tried the automatic lookup but it failed failed, then fill in the missing items (or incorrect items shown in red font) in Step 2.

 Enter the required information